ethereum-optimism/optimistic-specs/specs/deposits.md

    for the rationale).
 3. They buy their L2 gas on L1 and as such, the L2 gas is not refundable.

-We define a new [EIP-2718] compatible transaction type with the prefix `0x7E`, and the following fields (rlp encoded in the order they appear here):
+We define a new [EIP-2718] compatible transaction type with the prefix `0x7E`, and then a versioned byte sequence.
+The first version has `0x00` as the version byte and then ahs the following fields (rlp encoded in the order they appear here):
-TODO: Add a sub-type to this (i.e. two byte prefix and then have the following RLP)

 [EIP-2718]: https://eips.ethereum.org/EIPS/eip-2718